top of page

 Thanks to my vigil buddies, I was able to survive the overnight at Campo de Graca.
 Filip and Beatriz (left photo) are young engineers from Lisbon who volunteered for WYD.
 They are also active in their local parish as youth leaders.
 Franz and Beatrice (right photo) are such a holy and lovely young couple.
 They proclaim the Gospel through their community and platform Immanuel Vision.

 I concluded my Lisbon trip visiting Our Lady.
-In the bus to Fatima, I met Sebastian (left) who is from Switzerland and Jon (right) from Boston.
+On the bus to Fatima, I met Sebastian (left) who is from Switzerland and Jon (right) from Boston.
 We attended the international mass and had lunch together.
 It was the best way to end my adventure -- to listen to their faith-filled WYD experiences.

 I came alone but meeting all these lovely people, my cup runneth over.